cceckman/htmpl/src/lib.md

 ### Truthiness

-Truthiness depends on the affinity of the type.
+- Null values are always false.

-Null values are always false.
-Beyond that, truthiness depends on the value's affinity:
+- Queries which produce no rows are always false.

+If a value is present, truthiness depends on the value's affinity:

 - Integer: 0 is falsy, all other values are truthy
 - String: the empty strings is falsy, all nonempty strings truthy